 How to get to the Japanese Grand Prix

 The best place to stay is in Nagoya which is the closest major city to the Suzuka Circuit.
 It’s a 1 hr travel via train.
-Narita airport in Tokyo and Kansai airport in Osaka caters intercontinental flights, and from Narita, you may take a flight to Chubu airport (Nagoya).
+Narita airport in Tokyo and Kansai airport in Osaka caters to intercontinental flights, and from Narita, you may take a flight to Chubu airport (Nagoya).
 Another way to Nagoya is via high speed train or busses.